junxit/us-congress-bills-116/metadata.md

 - House — Financial Services Committee

+## Recorded votes (1)

+- 2019-01-29 — [House 116-1-59](votes/house-116-1-0059.md) — Table Motion to Reconsider — **Passed** (240–176)

 ## Actions

 - 2019-01-25 — Introduced in House
 - 2019-01-25 — Introduced in House
 - 2019-01-25 — Referred to the House Committee on Financial Services.
+- 2019-01-29 — Considered under suspension of the rules. (consideration: CR H1264-1267)
+- 2019-01-29 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+77.
+- 2019-01-29 — Mr. Harris objected to the motion to reconsider laid on the table.
+- 2019-01-29 — Mr. Hoyer moved to table motion to reconsider.
+- 2019-01-29 — Ms. Waters moved to suspend the rules and agree to the resolution, as amended.
+- 2019-01-29 — Ms. Waters of California moved that the House reconsider the vote by which the motion to suspend the rules and agree to H. Res.
+77 was adopted.
+(CR H1269)
+- 2019-01-29 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H1264-1265)
+- 2019-01-29 — On motion to table motion to reconsider Agreed to by the Yeas and Nays: 240 - 176 (Roll no. 59).
+- 2019-01-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H1264-1265)
+- 2019-01-29 — The title of the measure was amended.
+Agreed to without objection.